 The environment variable REACH_CONNECTOR_MODE specifies which context to run in.
-The default, if this variable is unset or empty, is ETH-test-dockerized-geth.
+The default, if this variable is unset or empty, is ETH-devnet.
 The options are:

 ETH-live, which uses a live Ethereum network node, specified by the environment variable ETH_NODE_URI.

 ALGO-live, which uses a live Algorand network node, specified by the environment variables documented in the Algorand connector section.

 reach run can be configured via the presence of certain files.
 In the absence of these files, reach run assumes a default behavior based on reach scaffold.